Are some PR agencies evil?

 - Leader of a terrorist organization

-- Political leader who doesn’t align with the US government
+- A political leader who doesn’t align with the US government

 If you are none of the above, you may not be a target.
-But if you aren't a target then you're probably a participant in the fake news cycle to some extent.
+But if you aren't a target, then you may be a participant in the fake news cycle to some extent.